Zipline Tour Construction

 Basic Information about the Zipline Tour

-Our zipline tour includes 8 bridges and 3 ziplines.
+Located in Chester County, PA, our zipline tour includes 8 bridges and 3 ziplines.
 No two crossings are the same.
 The difficulty is easy to moderate with some light climbing and traversing.
 Sometimes, walking on wire and rope and crooked boards that wobble a bit can mess with your sense of normal.
-However, you don’t need to be a gymnast to get through the course.
+However, you don't need to be a gymnast to get through the course.
 The tree platforms vary in size from 25 to 350 square feet, and are set in trees up to 50 feet above ground.
-The ziplines range from 100′ to 430′ long, with variable speeds.
+The ziplines range from 100' to 430' long, with variable speeds.
 The last zipline goes over the pond.

 Zipline Construction Resources